 - Guided self-placement for native English speakers

-(log on to the Student Portal, click on myACCESS for Students, and then Guided Self Placement)
+(log on to the Student Portal, click on myACCESS, and then Guided Self Placement)

 - Reading and writing placement testing for non-native English speakers (click on the Non-Native English Speakers tab under Placement Options)